technolo-g/cd_puppet/docs/Outline.md

             6. Linode
             7. etc…
             8. SSH
-         1. Is strongly ordered by nature
+         1. Is strongly ordered by nature [SLIDE 26]
-         2. Very lightweight syntax (YAML)
+         2. Very lightweight syntax (YAML) [SLIDE 26]
-         3. Extremely intuitive
-         4. Can delegate tasks to other hosts than where it is being run
+         4. Can delegate tasks to other hosts than where it is being run [SLIDE 26]
             1. Adding and removing hosts from a puppet master
+         5. Can be hard to put a gui on [SLIDE 27]
+         6. Can be expensive if you need to use the paid version

-         1. 1.
-Custom applications
+         1. Custom applications
          1. Deepthought
             1. uses Rails + fog
          1. Various other projects